RickAstly/Omnifactory-Tweaked/README.md

 * Make Certus Quartz and Garnet anything automateable, through Vitrified Sand
 * Added dogecoin
-For the rest of the changes, see [Tweaks.md](guides/Tweaks.md)
+For the rest of the changes, see [Tweaks.md](guides/Tweaks.md) This fork *may* also get bug fixes more frequently than main Omnifactory.